-To become a nurse practitioner, students usually need to obtain a Bachelor’s Degree in Nursing (BSN) and then continue their studies to obtain their Master’s Degree in Nursing (MSN).
-But what is the appropriate course to take if you didn’t realize that you wanted to work in the field of medicine and now want to completely change career paths?
-For those who didn’t obtain a BSN, do they have to return to school?
+To become a nurse practitioner (NP), students typically obtain a Bachelor's Degree in Nursing (BSN) and continue their studies to obtain a Master's Degree in Nursing (MSN).
+But how do you become an NP if you didn't obtain a BSN?

-If you find yourself in the same situation and are looking for a way to become a nurse practitioner without starting from scratch, an accelerated program may be the right choice for you.
-But what exactly do these types of programs require?
+It is possible to become a nurse practitioner if you have a non-nursing bachelor’s degree.
+If you have a bachelor's degree in a field other than nursing and are looking for a way to become a nurse practitioner without starting from scratch, an accelerated program may be the right choice for you.

 Nurse Practitioner Bridge Programs